assiro/uub-operative-system/README.md

 UUB Petalinux system and firmware(fpga) integration:

-uub.bin is the image file of entire flash memory (please read uub manual to store uub.bin into UUB's flash memory)
+uub.bin is the RAW file of entire flash memory (please read uub manual to store uub.bin into UUB's flash memory)

 #Change log ver.
 Beta Test 0.88  (December 2016)
 •	New U-boot and new environment variables with new settings